 See more section

-Prior to going into private practice, Kent served for four years as Deputy Attorney General at the New Jersey Office of the Attorney General where he investigated and prosecuted government contractor fraud, health care fraud, and data privacy/cybersecurity consumer fraud matters.
-He served as lead and co-counsel in federal/state, multistate, and New Jersey-initiated investigations into violations of the New Jersey False Claims Act, New Jersey Consumer Fraud Act, Identity Theft Prevention Act, HIPAA/HITECH, and COPPA, among other laws.
+Prior to going into private practice, Kent investigated and prosecuted government contractor fraud, health care fraud, and data privacy/cybersecurity consumer fraud matters at the New Jersey Office of the Attorney General, where he served as lead and co-counsel in federal/state, multistate, and New Jersey-initiated investigations.
 In 2017, he received the Attorney General’s Award for Outstanding Contribution by a New Employee.

 Kent clerked for the Hon.
-Barry P. Sarkisian, J.S.C. in the New Jersey Superior Court, Civil Division.
-A Certified Information Privacy Professional/United States (CIPP/US), he has addressed professional audiences on the legal and regulatory impact of data breaches in addition to publishing articles on trade secret law.
+Barry P. Sarkisian, J.S.C., in the New Jersey Superior Court, Civil Division.
+He has addressed professional audiences on the legal and regulatory impact of data breaches in addition to publishing articles on trade secret law.